indexzero/nconf/README.md

   nconf.env(['only', 'load', 'these', 'values', 'from', 'process.env']);

   //
-  // Can also specify a separator for nested keys (instead of the default ':')
+  // Can also specify an input separator for nested keys
   //
   nconf.env('__');
   // Get the value of the env variable 'database__host'